Decorating with mason jars (vintage or new) is easy, budget-friendly, and can add the perfect touch of farmhouse style to your decor.

 These jars can also be used to grow an indoor kitchen herb garden.
 It’s possible to drill a hole in glass, but to provide drainage, using some smooth stones will do the trick.

 My whole philosophy when it comes to decorating a home is that it should be filled with things you love.
-Who cares what is trending or popular?
-If you don’t completely adore it, it doesn’t belong in your home.
-I like to mix styles and really don’t care if they clash a little.
+Trends provide new ideas and inspiration…but stay away from them unless they truly speak to you.
+If you don’t completely adore something, it doesn’t belong in your home.
 I mix my vintage/farmhouse accessories with my traditional furniture.
 It may not work for everyone, but it works for me.
 That is the whole idea of making a house…a home.

 Affiliate links included.
 Click HERE for my disclosure statement.